How to Help

 - Give to the Mayor’s Go-Giver Fund.
 Donations will be utilized to implement the recommendations of the Mayor’s Task Force on Homelessness.
 Donations can be sent to City of Longview, Go-Giver Fund, PO Box 1952, Longview, TX 75606.

 - Donate items for “Homeless Outreach Bags.”
 These are a great alternative to giving money directly to a homeless individual.
-The Longview Public Library will be a collection site for Homeless Outreach Bag items prior to the Homeless Resource Day scheduled for Saturday, March 24, 2018.
+The Longview Public Library will be a collection site for Homeless Outreach Bag items from Monday, Dec.
+23, 2021, to Monday, Jan.
+24, 2022 prior to the Homeless Resource Day scheduled for Thursday, Jan.
+27, 2022.

 - Volunteer directly with a local homeless service organization.
 You or your group can help cook meals, help teach life skills classes, or even provide direct professional or medical services.

 - Volunteer your services during a Homeless Resources Day.
 Contact Community Services at 903-237-1392 to get involved.